MicrosoftDocs/security/compass/incident-response-process.md

 # Incident response process

+THIS comes back to that first decision: What is our purpose: RTS or Legal?
+If all I care about is RTS, then I don’t care about legally admissible forensics.

+Prior to an incident, KNOW what your plan is.
+This will help with the “Keep Calm” part below.
+The Plan needs to be prioritized by the business value of the system affected.
+If the Café menu web site goes down is different than if BillG’s laptop goes down.

+have never seen organisations respond to an incident successfully where they didn't already have a response plan and test regularly against it.
+Should we say something like preparation is key to a successful IR? aka, a step before this.
+Another point: detection remains the weakest of the PDR (protect,detect,respond) triad - one of the reasons we talk about integrated signal across the kill-chain and having a platform approach for rapid detection and automated response.

 Although each organization’s incident response process may be different based on organizational structure and capabilities, consider this set of recommendations and best practices for responding to security incidents.

 During an incident, it is critical to: